 - Cancer Prevention and Control

 Dr. Rosen received his Medical Degree from New York University School of Medicine in New York, New York.
-He completed his postdoctoral training with a residency in general surgery at University of Chicago Hospitals in Chicago, Illinois and a residency in colorectal surgery at Cleveland Clinic Florida in Weston, Florida.
+He completed his training in general surgery at University of Chicago Hospitals in Chicago, Illinois and a residency in colon and rectal surgery at Cleveland Clinic Florida in Weston, Florida.